jtv/libpqxx/README.md

 Linking with libpqxx
 --------------------

-To link your final program, make sure you link to both the C-level libpq library and the actual C++ library, libpqxx.
-With most Unix-style compilers, you'd do this using these options: `-lpqxx -lpq`
+To link your final program, make sure you link to both libpqxx and the underlying C-level library, libpq, in that order.

-while linking.
+With most Unix-style compilers, you'd do this using these options while
+linking: `-lpqxx -lpq`

 Both libraries must be in your link path, so the linker knows where to find them.
 Any dynamic libraries you use must also be in a place where the loader can find them when loading your program at runtime.

-Some users have reported problems using the above syntax, however, particularly when multiple versions of libpqxx are partially or incorrectly installed on the system.
+Sometimes people run into trouble with this when they have more than one lipqxx binary on their system.
 If you get massive link errors, try removing the "-lpqxx" argument from the command line and replacing it with the name of the libpqxx library binary instead.
-That's typically libpqxx.a, but you'll have to add the path to its location as well, e.g. /usr/local/pqxx/lib/libpqxx.a.
+That's typically libpqxx.a, but you'll have to add the path to its location as well, e.g.
+`/usr/local/pqxx/lib/libpqxx.a`.
 This will ensure that the linker will use that exact version of the library rather than one found elsewhere on the system, and eliminate worries about the exact right version of the library being installed with your program..

+If you get a moderate number fo link errors which include a missing symbol `check_pqxx_version_X_Y` (where `X` and `Y` are numbers), that's typically a sign that you're linking to a different version of libpqxx than the one whose headers your compiler used while compiling.

+And Visual Studio users in particular, beware: when linking object files and libraries, _do not mix Release artefacts with Debug artefacts._  This can be especially confusing when you install libpqxx from a pre-built package.
+Which kind of binary did you get?

+Actually the same thing _can_ happen with other compilers: most compilers have options that change the code they produce in incompatible ways.
+Mixing files from different kinds of builds can lead to link errors, or worse, crashes.